Ioannis-Orkos/Machine-Learning/README.md

 ### Getting Started
-To run this project, clone the repository and execute the main script:
+To run this model, clone the repository and execute the script file:

 ```cmd
 git clone https://github.com/Ioannis-Orkos/Machine-Learning.git